Tips for Toy Storage When You Have 1,000,000 little toys!

 Mazen keeps his room fairly tidy because everything has a place.
 Occasionally his desk gets messy with clutter / small items, but overall his floor is clean.
 It’s very easy for him to toss his animals in the bins after playing or put a game / bat cave / cash register / marble run / etc. back into his closet.

 The black and white storage bins from Amazon are great!!
 I have at least four of these in my house, two for laundry and two for toys.
 If Grammie keeps giving Mazen stuffed animals, I’m going to have to buy a third!
 They are so inexpensive ($11 each) and come in a million really cute patterns.
 I love the look of black and white.
 So far they are holding up very well.
 Mazen has two for his stuffed animal collection.
 We also have a book crate out in his room, and then he has a cube organizer in his closet.
-We TRY to keep like toys with like, so bins for play-doh, kitchen toys, dress-up costumes, etc.
+I TRY to keep like toys with like, so bins for play-doh, kitchen toys, dress-up costumes, etc.

 We also try to play with like toys together so as not to mix them up.